This article tell how to use simple parts like transistor, capacitor and diode to make Simple Delay Timer Circuit.

 - If we want longer delay try using two transistors in series for dual stage.

-- This make circuit more sensitive and let us use bigger resistors for more time.
+- Also, this make circuit more sensitive and let us use bigger resistors for more time.

-- Before turning ON check twice all wires, polarities and component values to avoid mistake.
+- Lastly, before turning ON check twice all wires, polarities and component values to avoid mistake.

 Conclusion:

-These ideas help electronics hobby people to build a Simple Delay Timer Circuit that can be changed for different needs.
+Overall, these ideas help electronics hobbyists build a Simple Delay Timer Circuit that they can modify for different needs.

 Leave a Reply